proximax-storage/xpx-chain-devportal-docs/docs/guides/mosaic/getting-the-mosaic-indentifier-behind-a-namespace-with-receipts.md

 - Links are editable.
 The namespace owner can link its namespace to another asset.
 - Namespaces expire.
 The namespace link could be deleted.

 At this point, you might be wondering: how then can we get the accurate relation between a namespace and its real identifier for a past transaction?
 The answer lies with [receipts](../../protocol/receipt.md).
-For each block, Sirius-Chain nodes store receipts that contain every invisible state change that cannot be retrieved directly from the transaction or block header.
+For each block, Sirius Chain nodes store receipts that contain every invisible state change that cannot be retrieved directly from the transaction or block header.

 ## Prerequisites